Canonical Tag

 How Digispot AI identifies and fixes related issues

-The canonical URL leads to a broken or inaccessible page.
+The canonical tag points to a malformed or invalid URL.

-Impact: This creates conflicting signals and may result in no version of the page being indexed by search engines.
+Impact: This sends conflicting signals and can result in no version of the page being indexed at all.

 Related Terms